 - The trouble with eggs – Robyn Chuter gives an excellent analysis of egg industry funded research

 - Dr. Neal Barnard: How the Egg Industry Skews Science (2 min. video).
-See also this blog article by Neal Barnard: How Egg-Industry-Funded Studies Harm Public Health and this useful PDF fact sheet Lurking beneath the shell: Health concerns with eggs
+See also this blog article by Neal Barnard: How Egg-Industry-Funded Studies Harm Public Health and this PCRM resource: Health concerns with eggs

 - Cracking the Egg: How the Egg Industry Fooled America – PCRM writes an excellent article explaining how the egg industry influences cholesterol research.
 At this link scroll down to the 2015 No.4 Autumn issue and then go to p.12 of this issue.